MERT-CKR/Sky-Instrument-Player/README.md

 `

 #### 2. If you are using the instrument in the game:
-* When you equip the instrument in the game, enter the letters displayed on the buttons, separated by spaces.
+* When you equip the instrument in the game, enter the letters written on the buttons one by one.

-* If there are dot or comma characters among them, change these to another key from Settings > Controls.

-#### If you have downloaded the application, you can also test it on [Sky Music Nightly](https://specy.github.io/skyMusic/) without the game.
+### If you have downloaded the application, you can also test it on [Sky Music Nightly](https://specy.github.io/skyMusic/) without the game.

 ---

 > [!IMPORTANT]
-> Select your music from the list and focus on the window where you will play the instrument.
-You need to be careful here; if you focus elsewhere, random keys will be pressed, which may trigger unwanted situations.
-For example, if you focus on a text document, it will type there.
-Therefore, make sure to keep the focus on the target window during the music playing process.
-To cancel the music playing process, press and hold the `"` key untill music stop.
+> The program can now intelligently suggest which window to play music in.
+Playback stops when you focus on another window.
+This prevents unwanted shortcuts from being triggered by random keystrokes.
+If your game window doesn't appear in the list, please contact me.
+There may be issues with other languages.

 ---
 ### To change the language selection or key selection:
-* Run the `reset key settings.py` file.
+* Run the `reset key layouts.py` file.

 ## How to add other sheet musics to the list?

 * ### If you already have sheets
-    * Just copy them `New Sheets` folder
+    * Just copy them `Sheets` folder
     * Ensure your file includes only 1 layer to play

 * ### If you don't have sheets
     * Copy the sheets you want into the `SongDatabase` folder located in the same directory as `Sky-Auto Instrument Player.py` and paste them into the `New Sheets` folder.
 Then Restart or open the program.
+    * Alternatively, join the [Sky & Genshin Music Nightly](https://discord.gg/Arsf65YYHq) Discord server, where you can find music by searching in the [share-your-songs-sm](https://discordapp.com/channels/706253814910550118/706508410329235526) or [song-library-requests-sm](https://discordapp.com/channels/706253814910550118/730884082258673715) channels—there are thousands of songs available!

 * ### Supported Sheet formats
     * `.txt`